IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ## Feature: Payment Processing

-### Scenario: User completes a payment for booking tickets
+### Scenario: Attendee completes a payment for booking tickets

 #### Description:
 Test the payment process to ensure users can successfully complete their payments for ticket bookings and receive a payment confirmation.